 Travel & holiday

-Travelling is high on the list.
-I haven’t seen enough of the world yet.
-There are so many places I still want to discover.
-With rent and bills to pay, often times travelling is not a priority anymore.
+Traveling is high on the list.
+I haven’t seen enough of the world yet, and there are so many places I still want to discover.
+With rent and bills to pay, often times travelling can’t be a priority.
 Think of flight tickets and airline vouchers or credit.
 Bed & Breakfast trips are great too, and so are hotel and Airbnb getaways in other cities.
 You can find many of these on the cheap on Groupon.

 My love for music is no secret.
 I’ve crossed Tomorrowland off my Bucket list in 2016.
 I still want to go to Ultra Miami Festival, Untold Festival, and return to Tomorrowland one day.
 These festivals are expensive, but at least you can get an idea of my type of music.
 Then think about any other gigs.
 Gift me tickets to concerts or events.
 It doesn’t have to be electronic music.
 Are Bryan Adams or Andrea Bocelli in town?
 Book me in.
 Or some jazz band you’ve heard of.
 Everything works for my ears.
 It’s the experience that matters.

 As the song (almost) goes, I like big books and I cannot lie.
-I have a reading list on Amazon.
-Why don’t you buy me a book?
+I have a reading list on Amazon, so why don’t you buy me a book?
 Do we live far apart?
 No problem.
 You can gift it to me on Kindle or iBooks.
 Just ask for my account email.

 It’s fun to learn new things.
 Why don’t you look for a course or lessons in latin dancing, cooking, woodworking, or writing?
 Or maybe a new language, calligraphy, self-defense, or piano lessons.
 Even better, make it something we can do together.
 Again, no one beats Groupon if you want to find a good deal.

-Last Christmas, my partner bought a German course for me.
+Last Christmas, my partner bought a German course for the both of us.
 Hands down the best gift in a long time.
-Not only that, but she bought the course for the both of us.
-So it’s not only something I do, but something we do together.
 In a world where we live busy lives, what she bought was not a German course.
 She bought time for the two of us to spend together.
-Nothing - and I mean it, nothing! - is more valuable than that.
+Nothing is more valuable than that.

 If I wouldn’t have an active lifestyle, I would be overweight.
 I love trying new food; there’s no such a thing as “too exotic”.
 I’m into Thai food a lot lately, but anything will do.
 Mexican, Argentinian, Turkish, Vietnamese, Japanese, local food… bring it on!